Relative critical loci and quiver moduli: A Lemma on commutators

 Lagrangian subvarieties are particularly important in moduli problems as they correspond to singular supports (or characteristic varieties) of sheaves on given moduli spaces.
-This principle has been made quite precise by Kontsevich through his mirror symmetry conjecture relating Calabi--Yau manifolds to Fukaya categories (see \textit{e.g.}~\cite{KS}).
 Our idea here is to construct new lagrangian subvarieties rather than working on the support of given sheaves.
 We work in the fruitful framework of quiver moduli which yields a fundamental class of examples of $3$-Calabi--Yau algebraic structures (see~\cite{Gi}).
 Lagrangian subvarieties have already proved being of great interest in this particular context as they were used by Lusztig~\cite{Lusztig} and Kashiwara--Saito~\cite{KaSa} to define canonical bases on quantum groups.

 We have two rather distinct inspirations here, one coming from traditional symplectic geometry, more precisely from the work~\cite{RS} of Robbin and Salamon.
 They define lagrangian manifolds attached to a variational family, \textit{i.e.}\ the datum of a function $\phi:X\to\mathbb R$ and a submersion $\pi:X\to B$, as the critical locus of $\phi$ in $T^*B$ constrained by $\pi$.
 Our second inspiration comes from the recent definition of relative Calabi--Yau structures by Brav and Dyckerhoff~\cite{BD1} and their study in the context of quivers by Yeung~\cite{Ye0}.
 More precisely he carries out therein computations with respect to a pair of nested quivers $(Q_1\subseteq Q_2)$ (see \S3.4 in \textit{loc.\ cit.}).
 It turns out that the combination of these works already gives a nontrivial example of lagrangian subvarieties in the classical situation of the one loop quiver in its tripled version